New Clarion YMCA is booming

 “We’ve only been open a few days, but so far the parents have been very excited about the experience and level of education their kids are now getting,” Miller said on Wednesday.
 “Our kids are just so excited and every day is smiling faces coming in and lots of cool stuff down here.”

-The Y is already close to being full for child care, but Miller said there are a few openings.
-Call (814) 764-5413 for more information.

 Challenges are all part of the job.
 “Well, we’re dealing with kidos so we are on their schedule, but we’re making it work,” Miller said.
-“Our youngest right now is 3 months, but we take children as young as 6 weeks and we go all of the way up to 5 years when they’re ready to start kindergarten.”
+“Our youngest right now is three months, but we take children as young as six weeks and we go all of the way up to five years when they’re ready to start kindergarten.”

 The Y also nearly doubled its number of employees, adding from 30 to 35 employees.

-The Clarion County YMCA has various membership programs, including Buddy-Up for Fitness, Corporate Wellness Partnerships, Nationwide Membership Program, and Silver Sneakers for those older than 65 years of age.
+The Clarion County YMCA has various membership programs, including Buddy-Up for Fitness, Corporate Wellness Partnerships, Nationwide Membership Program, and Silver Sneakers for those over 65 years of age.

 For information on memberships, visit www.clarioncountyymca.org, or stop by the YMCA to see what they have to offer and pick up a copy of their rates.